Had enough turkey and stuffing for one year?

-If you’ve had enough turkey and stuffing for one year, why not make this holiday a little brighter and try some of these beautiful Puerto Rican Christmas foods?
+Then why not make the holiday a little brighter with these beautiful Puerto Rican Christmas foods?

 Of course, it wouldn’t be a Puerto Rican Christmas without savory rice and peas.
 And who can resist a big slice of dreamy, creamy caramel flan?